 Just a word of warning: the name of the work is not random.

 You have a short attention span: Moving the Still: a GIF Festival.

 Yes, GIFs, those quick-moving images distracting you from that online article you're reading are being celebrated in an event at Wynwood, but you can also check out the selections from your computer - unless that dancing baby draws you to the refi site.

 You appreciate the wisdom of animals: The Black Lords by artist Desi Santiago at the Lords Hotel.

-A huge dog, modeled after the artist’s own dog, Gypsy, lounges on top of the South Beach hotel and it will tell your fortune via smoke, lasers and sounds of her barking and panting.
+A huge dog, modeled after the artist’s own dog, Gypsy, lounges on top of the South Beach hotel, and it will tell your fortune via smoke, lasers and sounds of her barking and panting.

 You missed the moon landing of Apollo 11: Luna Park by art duo Kolkoz.

 Daily through Dec.
 9, Kolkoz will reenact the lunar landing of Apollo 11 on the beach near Collins Park.
 The surface of the moon will be recreated on the beach with hundreds of craters, which will be destroyed each night by a soccer game played by gallerists, artists and collectors.
-One question: how does someone buy this work?
+But how does someone buy this work?